Skip to main content

 It's possible to adjust the start/end points of multiple Layers at the same time by holding down Option/Alt as you hover over an end point.
 The ends of any Layers that share a common in/out point will highlight and will all move when click + dragging.
 This is also true where one Layer's in point is on the same frame as another's out point.

-Split Clips
+Split/Merge Clips

-• Add Clip to Start - If the start of a Visibility Clip is set after frame 0, add a section that starts at frame 0 and ends at the start of the existing clip.
+• Add Clip to Start - If the start of a Clip is set after frame 0, add a section that starts at frame 0 and ends at the start of the existing clip.

-• Add Clip to End - If the end of a Visibility Clip is set before the last frame, add a section that starts at the at the end of the existing clip and ends at the last frame of the Composition.
+• Add Clip to End - If the end of a Clip is set before the last frame, add a section that starts at the at the end of the existing clip and ends at the last frame of the Composition.

 Show Names